CiscoDevNet/intersight-go/docs/EquipmentDeviceSummary.md

 `func (o *EquipmentDeviceSummary) UnsetComputeRackUnit()`

 UnsetComputeRackUnit ensures that no value is present for ComputeRackUnit, not even an explicit nil
+### GetCustomPermissionResources

+`func (o *EquipmentDeviceSummary) GetCustomPermissionResources() []MoBaseMoRelationship`

+GetCustomPermissionResources returns the CustomPermissionResources field if non-nil, zero value otherwise.

+### GetCustomPermissionResourcesOk

+`func (o *EquipmentDeviceSummary) GetCustomPermissionResourcesOk() (*[]MoBaseMoRelationship, bool)`

+GetCustomPermissionResourcesOk returns a tuple with the CustomPermissionResources field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomPermissionResources

+`func (o *EquipmentDeviceSummary) SetCustomPermissionResources(v []MoBaseMoRelationship)`

+SetCustomPermissionResources sets CustomPermissionResources field to given value.

+### HasCustomPermissionResources

+`func (o *EquipmentDeviceSummary) HasCustomPermissionResources() bool`

+HasCustomPermissionResources returns a boolean if a field has been set.

+### SetCustomPermissionResourcesNil

+`func (o *EquipmentDeviceSummary) SetCustomPermissionResourcesNil(b bool)`

+ SetCustomPermissionResourcesNil sets the value for CustomPermissionResources to be an explicit nil

+### UnsetCustomPermissionResources
+`func (o *EquipmentDeviceSummary) UnsetCustomPermissionResources()`

+UnsetCustomPermissionResources ensures that no value is present for CustomPermissionResources, not even an explicit nil
 ### GetEquipmentChassis

 `func (o *EquipmentDeviceSummary) GetEquipmentChassis() EquipmentChassisRelationship`